Working in the legal industry is a fulfilling way to spend your working life – but can be very taxing due to the complex nature of work performed.

 One challenge that can arise when outsourcing work to another country is the language barrier.
 This can make communication difficult, and may result in misunderstandings or errors.

-It’s vital to ensure that your LPO provider has good English skills, or alternatively, you may need to provide them with translators.
+It’s vital to ensure that your LPO service providers have good English skills, or alternatively, you may need to provide them with translators.

 2. Cultural Differences